POLICIES AND ETHICS

 a) Experimentation involving human subjects

 Experimentation involving human subjects will only be published if such research has been conducted in full accordance with ethical principles, including the World Medical Association Declaration of Helsinki (World Medical Association Declaration of Helsinki (1964), last updated in 2013) and the additional requirements, if any, of the country where the research has been carried out.
 Articles must be accompanied by a statement that the experiments were undertaken with the understanding and written consent of each subject and according to the above mentioned principles.
-A statement regarding the fact that the study has been independently reviewed and approved by an ethical board should also be included in the Method and Materials section.

 If doubt exists whether the research was conducted in accordance with the Helsinki Declaration, the authors must explain the rationale for their approach, and demonstrate that the institutional review body explicitly approved the doubtful aspects of the study.
-Editor reserve the right to reject papers if non appropriate procedures have been used.

 b) Experimentation involving animals